 |MPING(1)||General Commands Manual||MPING(1)|

-mpingmping intends to be an easy to use and script friendly program.
+mpingaspires to be an easy to use and script friendly program with support for both IPv4 and IPv6.
 Similar to the standard ping(1) program, but unlike it, the response to multicast ping is sent by another

 mping.
-IT can be used to verify intended IGMP snooping functionality in layer-2 bridges (switches), as well as verify forwarding of multicast in static (
+It can be used to verify intended IGMP/MLD snooping functionality in any layer-2 bridges (switches), as well as verify forwarding of multicast in static (

 SMCRoute) or dynamic (